2009 Cork Junior A Hurling Championship

 The 2009 Cork Junior A Hurling Championship was the 112th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 10 October 2009 and ended on 1 November 2009.
+The championship ran from 10 October to 1 November 2009.

-On 1 November 2009, Fermoy won the championship following a 1-14 to 0-10 defeat of Cloughduv in the final.
-This was their first championship title in the grade.
+The final was played on 1 November 2009 at Páirc Uí Rinn in Cork, between Fermoy and Cloughduv, in what was their first ever meeting in the final.
+Fermoy won the match by 1–14 to 0–10 to claim their first ever championship title.

-Castlemartyr's Evan O'Keeffe and Cloughduv's Darragh Ring were the championship's top scorer.
+Castlemartyr's Evan O'Keeffe and Cloughduv's Darragh Ring were the championship's top scorers.